artinkim/artin.kim/content/blog/better-hals-first-look.md

 ### IEN

-The CORDIC is capable of generating interrupts upon evaluation completion.
+The Cordic is capable of generating interrupts upon evaluation completion.

 Whether or not it *should* is configured with this bit.